-Personal Capital Advisors has a might higher entry point, with a $100,000 minimum investment amount.
+Personal Capital Advisors, the premium service, requires a $100,000 minimum investment amount.
 The Personal Capital fees are higher than Betterment, beginning at 0.89% AUM but gradually dropping as portfolios grow.
 Clients with accounts valued over $10 million, for instance, will only pay 0.49% AUM.

 Confused about which robo-advisor to choose?
 Answer a few questions and get a personalized recommendation with our Robo-Advisor Selection Wizard.